The Return

 Nariko grumbled as she caught the end of one of the bayonets with her blade and

 tried to flick it off.
-She found herself pulling away to block an attack with
+She found herself

-narrowly dodged by Chesterfield dropping down.
-The stout man then pounced up
+slashed across which was narrowly dodged by Chesterfield dropping down.
+The

-leading with both of his blades now glowing a bright yellow.
+stout man then pounced up leading with both of his blades now glowing a bright

 Nariko smirked and, jumping to